dennishall1/vue-firebase-starter/README.md

 // this year miami had a hurricane, so a game was postponed ..  but normally, you can just check if all games for a given week are 'final'

+- [*] Account for FINAL_OVERTIME games as being the same as FINAL phase.
+- [*] Account for tied-score games (don't call the visitor team the winner)
-- [ ] add season (year) & season type (pre/reg/post) dropdowns
+- [ ] Add season (year) & season type (pre/reg/post) dropdowns
-- [ ] fix the season total accruals
+- [ ] Fix the season total accruals .. might be done now.
-- [ ] instead of waiting for the actual end of the game-week, consider the week to be over as soon as the last game of the week is over -- and then default the pages to the new idea of what the current week is.
+- [ ] Instead of waiting for the actual end of the game-week, consider the week to be over as soon as the last game of the week is over -- and then default the pages to the new idea of what the current week is.
 - [ ] Account for a complete, true tie.
 - [*] Track the Week-points and game-points.
 - [*] ^ Show them.